// About — Mohamed Saadi

 Wave II — Cloud Native & MLOps

-EDF.
-AI/ML platform on AWS & OpenShift: 100+ daily training jobs, feature store, CI/CD, model registry.
-MLOps built from scratch when the term was still a conference topic.
+AI/ML platform on AWS & OpenShift: 100+ daily training jobs, feature store, CI/CD, model registry — built from scratch when MLOps was still a conference topic.
+Learned: governance without autonomy kills adoption.

 5. 2021–Now